Mordecai Richler: Controversy

 In 1992 Richler published Oh Canada!
 Oh Quebec!: Requiem for a Divided Country, which parodied Quebec's language laws.
 He commented approvingly on Esther Delisle's The Traitor and the Jew: Anti-Semitism and the Delirium of Extremist Right-Wing Nationalism in French Canada from 1929–1939 (1992), about French-Canadian anti-Semitism in the decade before the start of World War II.
 Oh Canada!
 Oh Quebec! was criticized by the Quebec sovereigntist movement and to a lesser degree by other anglophone Canadians.
-His detractors claimed that Richler had an outdated and stereotyped view of Quebec society, and fearmongered that he risked polarizing relations between francophone and anglophone Quebecers.
+His detractors claimed that Richler had an outdated and stereotyped view of Quebec society and that he risked polarizing relations between francophone and anglophone Quebecers.
 Sovereigntist Pierrette Venne, later elected as a Bloc Québécois MP, called for the book to be banned.
 Daniel Latouche compared the book to Mein Kampf.

 Nadia Khouri believes that there was a discriminatory undertone in the reaction to Richler, noting that some of his critics characterized him as "not one of us" or that he was not a "real Quebecer".
 She found that some critics had misquoted his work; for instance, in reference to the mantra of the entwined church and state coaxing females to procreate as vastly as possible, a section in which he said that Quebec women were treated like "sows" was misinterpreted to suggest that Richler thought they were sows.
 Québécois writers who thought critics had overreacted included Jean-Hugues Roy, Étienne Gignac, Serge-Henri Vicière, and Dorval Brunelle.
 His defenders asserted that Mordecai Richler may have been wrong on certain specific points, but was certainly not racist nor anti-Québécois.
 Nadia Khouri acclaimed Richler for his courage and for attacking the orthodoxies of Quebec society.
 He has been described as "the most prominent defender of the rights of Quebec's anglophones".